micheledexter/self-react-auth-shelf/README.md

 ### Total Number of Items by User

 > NOTE: In a group of six, this feature should be completed as base functionality.
-In a group of four, this would be a stretch goal.
+In a group of four or five, this would be a stretch goal.

 This page should display a list of users along with the total number of items they have added to the shelf.
 Users with 0 items on the shelf should be displayed as well!